Leander-s/drone/README.txt

 Both pico seem to be stuck on read to make this happen.
 Need to sync better somehow.

 TODO:

-we need 4 floats sent over radio.
+refactor project -> no more static libraries, we use a python script to cp all source files into a single project and then compile that once, don't want duplicate math libs we need 4 floats sent over radio.
 Buffer is 32 bytes max. maybe f16 is enough but not defined in c. make FloatBytes something other than a union.
 Union is too breakable.